lbl-srg/obc/specification/source/softwareArchitecture.rst

    [CDL Parser] -d-> [JModelica]: uses

-:numref:`fig_architecture_overall_obc` shows the overall system with the `Contorls Design Tool` and the `Functional Verification Tool`.
+:numref:`fig_architecture_overall_obc` shows the overall system with the `Controls Design Tool` and the `Functional Verification Tool`.
 Both use a `CDL Parser` which parses the CDL language, using `JModelica` to parse the AST.